 It may not sound ‘historic,’ but the fact is that women are under-represented in the international trade industry.
-Statistics from Trade Victoria show women make up just 23 per cent of international trade delegates.
+Statistics from Trade Victoria show women make up just 23% of international trade delegates.

 Equal participation in the economy matters